Top Spring Break Destinations in Florida

 Miami

-Do you have cash and want to hang with the beautiful people?
-That’s the scene each day in Miami Beach – especially South Beach.
-Swank hotels and places to eat are easy to find along with beautiful art deco buildings.
+Do you have cash and want to hang out with the beautiful people?
+That’s the scene each day in Miami Beach, especially South Beach.
+Swank hotels and places to eat are easy to find, along with beautiful art deco buildings.
 Miami offers Little Havana for the best Cuban food you will ever eat.
-The nightlife is wild if that’s your thing.
+The nightlife ranks among the best you will find anywhere.
 This one requires research.
 Like Los Angeles, Miami is spread out over many little towns and communities.
 Each has its own flavor.

 Clearwater